xinpw8/parallax-ui-x-companion/README.md

 # Parallax X Companion

-AI-powered tweet reply generator for X/Twitter.
+Smart tweet reply generator for X/Twitter.
 Ctrl+hover over any tweet, pick a reply style, click to auto-post.

 ## How It Works